LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 ![](result.png)

-*Figure 4: Air tank pressure at the end of a session as a function of the number of sessions performed.*
+*Figure 4: Air tank pressure at the end of a session as a function of the number of sessions performed.
+Measured air supply pressure is shown as a scatter plot of blue dots, the linear regression model fitted to the data is shown as the black line.*

 ## Discusion